Ronnie Spector at Queen Elizabeth Hall

 When she sings, Beyond the Beehive reaches the heights of her hairstyle.
 You know how when you listen to those Spector-produced 60s pop records you feel, for a couple of minutes, like nothing else exists in the world?
 Tonight is a bit like that.
 Even at 70-years-old, Ronnie’s voice is sweet and powerful, and it hits you hard in the gut.
 The nine musicians on stage create something similar to Spector’s Wall of Sound over which her voice soars.
 The Queen Elizabeth Hall is engulfed.
 Walking in the Rain and Time Is on My Side are particularly transcendent.

 Amongst details of marriage, divorce and legal struggles against Spector, there are entertaining anecdotes of the Ronettes’ 1964 UK tour and escapades with the Beatles and the Rolling Stones.
 The screen behind her shows various images of Ronnie throughout her life, and we’re reminded of her astonishing beauty.

 Beyond the Beehive also depicts the way in which female recording artists were treated as disposable ten-a-penny singers in the early days of pop; the necessary vessels through which “male geniuses” could produce their art.
 Thankfully, the legal struggle of Ronnie and others has helped change that for the recording artists of today.

 During the encore, Ronnie gives a heartfelt rendition of Amy Winehouse’s Back to Black, which she dedicates to Amy’s mother who is in the audience.
 She closes with Be My Baby and everyone is on their feet.
 It’s difficult to find the right adjectives to describe what it’s like to see Ronnie Spector perform this perfect 1963 pop symphony live.
 It is, quite simply, special.

-For more information about Ronnie Spector and future events visit here
+For more information and future events visit Ronnie Spector’s website here.